-\textbf{Systolic phase duration (SPD):} Systolic phase is the phase in the cardiac cycle when the heart contracts.
-The duration of the phase is defined by the time from the trough to the following peak.
+\textbf{Systolic phase duration (SPD):} Systolic phase is a phase in the cardiac cycle when the heart contracts.
+The phase duration is defined by the time from the trough to the following peak.
 SPD is defined as

 \textbf{Diastolic phase duration (DPD):} Diastolic phase is another phase in the cardiac cycle that occurs as the heart relaxes.
 This phase duration is defined by the time from the peak to the next trough.
 Therefore,